netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <details>
        <summary> SCOPE</summary>
-        Enables configuring the scope of Citrix ingress controller as `Role` or `ClusterRole` binding.
+        Enables configuring the scope of Netscaler ingress controller as `Role` or `ClusterRole` binding.
         You can set the value of the `SCOPE` environment variable as `local` or `cluster`.
-When you set this variable as `local`, Citrix ingress controller is deployed with `Role` binding that has limited privileges.
-You can use this option when you want to deploy Citrix ingress controller with minimal privileges for a particular namespace with `Role` binding.
-By default, the value of `SCOPE` is set as `cluster` and Citrix ingress controller is deployed with the `ClusterRole` binding.
+When you set this variable as `local`, Netscaler ingress controller is deployed with `Role` binding that has limited privileges.
+You can use this option when you want to deploy Netscaler ingress controller with minimal privileges for a particular namespace with `Role` binding.
+By default, the value of `SCOPE` is set as `cluster` and Netscaler ingress controller is deployed with the `ClusterRole` binding.
        </details>

-1. Deploy the Citrix ingress controller using the `kubectl create` command.
+1. Deploy the Netscaler ingress controller using the `kubectl create` command.

            kubectl create -f citrix-k8s-ingress-controller.yaml

-    This command pulls the latest image and brings up the Citrix ingress controller.
+    This command pulls the latest image and brings up the Netscaler ingress controller.

-    The official Citrix ingress controller docker image is available at: <span style="color:red"> `quay.io/netscaler/netscaler-k8s-ingress-controller:1.39.6` </span>
+    The official Netscaler ingress controller docker image is available at: <span style="color:red"> `quay.io/netscaler/netscaler-k8s-ingress-controller:1.39.6` </span>

 2. Configure reachability to the pod network using one of the following.